 Q.3.
 How many neutrons and protons are there in the following nuclei?

-Atomic number of carbon = Number of protons in one carbon atom = 6
+Atomic number = Number of protons = 6

-Atomic number of oxygen = Number of protons = 8
+Atomic number = Number of protons = 8

 Mass number = 24

-Atomic number of iron = No. protons in iron= 26
+Atomic number = Number of protons = 26

 Mass number = 88